MagmaGuy/ResourcePackManager/src/main/resources/ReadMe.md

 For data hosting transparency and compliance with these and other European norms, it is possible to obtain all data related to a server via the `/resourcepackmanager data_compliance_request` command.
 This command packages a full copy of all files and data associated with the requesting server.

 To request the takedown of your server's data, contact MagmaGuy at `magmaguy/at\nightbreak.io` (replace `/at\ ` with `@`).
-However, due to the system's design, data is only retained for up to two minutes after a server using ResourcePackManager shuts down, making email requests largely unnecessary.
+However, due to the system's design, data is only retained for up to 24h after a server using ResourcePackManager shuts down, making email requests largely unnecessary.
 Nonetheless, the option remains available to ensure full compliance with European norms.

 ### Data Handling by ResourcePackManager and Nightbreak Servers